dailybruin/the-stack/_posts/2021-01-01-prof-donations.md

   - //cdnjs.cloudflare.com/ajax/libs/c3/0.4.10/c3.min.css
   - /css/posts/nba-players/app.css
 ---

+<canvas id='bubble-chart'></canvas>

+<p style="font-size:smaller;color:gray;text-align:center">The area of each circle is proportional to the dollar amount of political donations by UCLA professors in that year.</p>

 “Professors, partly because of their almost universally high levels of education, are likely to be [politically] engaged,” says Martin Gilens, Chair of the Department of Public Policy and Professor of Public Policy, Political Science, and Social Welfare at UCLA.